MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cyberark.md

 - **Application ID**: To find the application ID, open CyberArk Password Vault on a web browser and navigate to the **Applications** tab.

-- **Safe**: Populate the name of the safe displayed in the PrivateArk Client.
+- **Safe**: Populate the name of the safe displayed in PrivateArk Client.

 - **Folder** and **Object**: Select a safe in PrivateArk Client and populate the folder name displayed on the left pane and the object name displayed in the main list.